3 months after Surfside collapse, debate rages over land

-SURFSIDE, Fla. — Friday marks exactly three months since the deadly Surfside condominium collapse.
+SURFSIDE, Fla. — Friday marked exactly three months since the deadly Surfside condominium collapse.

 Three months hasn't been nearly enough time to heal the raw emotions of the many family members of the Surfside condo collapse victims.